Calcutta Mathematical Society: Activities

 The main academic activities of the Society can broadly be classified under the following three heads: Memorial Lectures, Special Lectures and Regular Seminars and Symposiums.
-The Memorial Lectures are organized by the Society every year in honor of great academicians who were once associates and patrons of the organization.
+The Memorial Lectures are organized by the Society every year in honor of great academics who were once associates and patrons of the organization.
 The Special Lectures are given on request by eminent researchers and scientists who visit Kolkata from time to time.
 The Seminars and Symposiums are generally held on an annual basis, focusing on the Pedagogic and Technical topics as well as topics of popular interest.
 'International Symposium on Mathematical Physics in memory of S. Chandrasekhar with a special session on Abdus Salam' is notable one.
 National seminars on 'Theory & Methodology of Mathematics Teaching', 'Contribution of René Descartes','Contribution of Gottfried Leibniz', National Seminar on 'Power generation, Environment Pollution and related Mathematical Equations' were the most notable programme.
 Director of all those programs was Professor N. C. Ghosh.
 Professor C. G. Chakraborty was Director of National seminar on 'Satyndranath Bose & his contribution', Professor B. N. Mondal was Director of the 'Workshop on Mathematics Teaching Research & Training' organised at Calcutta Mathematical Society.